 Re No.1 a range

 If you have invested a lot of time getting complex CF rules right for a range of cells that may vary by row by row and/or column by column then it’s pretty easy to take a copy of that formatting only when it’s perfect and keep this copy aside in another sheet somewhere.
-It’s just copy paste paste formatting (or the longer way is paste special choosing formats.
+It’s just copy / paste options: formatting (or the longer way is paste special choosing formats.
 I nearly always have a sheet called “Settings” in a worthwhile spreadsheet which is a good place to keep settings or complex formulas as text you may have developed that users could clobber.

 Then it’s just a case, upon finding duplicate CF rules, of just copying the range in settings and paste special formats only over the working range in your workbook.
 You can do a simple macro so it can be done easily.